-Accommodations: Students who need special accommodations in class, as provided for by the American Disabilities Act should arrange a confidential meeting with the instructor during office hours the first week of classes, or as soon as possible if accommodations are needed immediately.
-You must bring a copy of your Accommodation Memo and an Instructor Verification Form to the meeting.
-If you do not have these forms but need accommodations, make an appointment with the Program for Students with Disabilities at 1244 Haley Center, 844-2096 (V/TT) or email: scw0005@auburn.edu.
+Accommodations: Students who need accommodations are asked to electronically submit their approved accommodations through AU Access and to arrange a meeting during office hours the first week of classes, or as soon as possible if accommodations are needed immediately.
+If you have a conflict with my office hours, an alternate time can be arranged.
+To set up this meeting, please contact me by email.
+If you have not established accommodations through the Office of Accessibility, but need accommodations, make an appointment with the Office of Accessibility, 1228 Haley Center, 844-2096 (V/TT).

-Honesty Code: The University Academic Honesty Code and the Tiger Cub Rules and Regulations pertaining to Cheating will apply to this class.
+Honesty Code: The University Academic Honesty Code and the Student Policy eHandbook Rules and Regulations pertaining to Cheating will apply to this class.